JuliaLang/julia/README.md

 #### Linux

-GCC version 4.6 is the minimum required to build julia.
+GCC version 4.6 or later is recommended to build julia.

 If the build fails trying to compile OpenBLAS, set OPENBLAS_TARGET_ARCH to BARCELONA on AMD, or NEHALEM on Intel CPUs in Make.inc and build again.

 On some Linux distributions you may need to change how the readline library is linked.
 If you get a build error involving readline, try changing the value of `USE_SYSTEM_READLINE` in `Make.inc` to `1`.

-On Ubuntu systems, You may also need to install the package `libncurses5-dev`.
+On Ubuntu systems, you may also need to install the package `libncurses5-dev`.

+On CentOS 5 systems, the default compiler (gcc 4.1) is too old to build julia.

 #### OS X

 It is essential to use a 64-bit gfortran.
 Download and install [gfortran and gcc from hpc.sf.net](http://hpc.sf.net/), if necessary.
-The HPC gfortran requires gcc to function properlyl.
+The HPC gfortran requires gcc to function properly.

 If you get link errors mentioning `gfortran`, it might help to put `/usr/local/gfortran/lib` at the beginning of the `DYLD_LIBRARY_PATH` environment variable.